Will Microgreens Regrow After Harvesting?

 Beyond the biology, there are several practical reasons why starting a new tray beats attempting regrowth:

 Speed: It's much faster to plant new seeds and get a fresh supply of microgreens instead of waiting for those cut microgreens to recover and grow again.
-Most microgreens are ready to harvest in 7-14 days from seeding.
+Most microgreens are ready to harvest in 7 to 14 days from seeding.
 Waiting for regrowth often takes just as long or longer.

 Quality: First-harvest microgreens consistently deliver: